Who Was Charlotte Rae?

 Eventually Rae was given a chance to shine on the stage, making her Broadway debut in the musical comedy Three Wishes for Jamie in 1952.
 Two years later, she appeared with Bea Arthur and John Astin in a revival of Bertolt Brecht and Kurt Weill's Threepenny Opera.
 She went on to originate the role of Mammy Yokum in the musical Lil' Abner, based on the popular comic strip, in 1956.

 In addition to working in music and musical theater, Rae landed many television guest spots in the 1950s.
-She appeared on the United States Steel Hour, The Phil Silvers Show, and Play of the Week.
-In 1961, Rae became a series regular on the police comedy, Car 54, Where Are You?
-Before the show even ended its run in 1963, she was back on Broadway.
-She appeared in The Beauty Part, a comedy, with Alice Ghostley and Bert Lahr.
+She appeared on the United States Steel Hour, The Phil Silvers Show and Play of the Week.
+In 1961, Rae became a series regular on the police comedy Car 54, Where Are You?
+Before the show even ended its run in 1963, she was back on Broadway for a role in The Beauty Part, a comedy, with Alice Ghostley and Bert Lahr.

-Tackling her best-known role, Rae first appeared as Edna Garrett on Diff'rent Strokesas a housekeeper for the wealthy New York businessman Philip Drummond (played by Conrad Bain).
+Tackling her best-known role, Rae first appeared as Edna Garrett on Diff'rent Strokes as a housekeeper for wealthy New York businessman Phillip Drummond (played by Conrad Bain).
 Drummond had a daughter, Kimberly (Dana Plato) and adopted the two African-American sons, Arnold (Gary Coleman) and Willis Jackson (Todd Bridges), of his late, previous housekeeper.
 Rae was only on the series for the first season as her flighty but caring character was spun off into a new show called The Facts of Life.